99 little bugs in the code

 There are typically three hours of ESC180 lectures per week.
 There are no tutorials, so be sure to pay attention during lecture!
 The professor will explain programming concepts and go through example code.
 Ensure that you attend every lecture, because there will be multiple quizzes throughout the semester!

 There are no tutorials for this course.
-ESC180 practicals are weekly 3-hour slots held in the Engineering Computing Facility (ECF) Labs.
-Here, you will work in pairs on assigned programming labs, getting feedback from TAs if needed.
+ESC180 practicals are weekly three-hour slots held in the Engineering Computing Facility (ECF).
+Here, you’ll work in pairs on assigned programming labs, getting feedback from TAs if needed.